Pair skating: Free skating

 According to the ISU, free skating for pairs "consists of a well balanced program composed and skated to music of the pair's own choice for a specified period of time".
 The ISU also considers a well-done free skate one that contains both single skating moves performed either in parallel (called "shadow skating") or symmetrically (called "mirror skating").
 It should also contain "especially typical Pair Skating moves" such as pair spins, lifts, partner-assisted jumps, spirals linked harmoniously by steps and other movements.
 (Note: Writer Ellyn Kestnbaum defines shadow skating as "the same moves performed side-by-side in close proximity and in the same direction" and mirror skating as "the same moves performed side-by-side in opposite directions".)
 Its duration, for both senior and junior teams, is four minutes.

 A well-balanced free skate for senior pairs must consist of the following: up to three pair lifts, not all from the same group, with the lifting arm or arms fully extended; (Note: See the 2024 "Special Regulations and Technical Rules" for a list of pair skating lift groups.) exactly one twist lift, exactly one solo jump; exactly one jump sequence or combination; exactly two different throw jumps; exactly one pair spin combination; exactly one death spiral of a different type than what the skaters performed during their short program; and exactly one choreographic sequence.
 A well-balanced junior pair free skating program must consist of the following elements: a maximum of two lifts that must be from different groups, with the lifting arm or arms fully extended; a maximum of one twist lift; a maximum of two different throw jumps; a maximum of one solo jump; a maximum of one jump sequence or combination; a maximum of one death spiral; and a maximum of one choreographic sequence.

-After the 2026—2027 season, senior pair teams had to include the following elements in their free skate: a maximum of two lifts from different groups, with the lifting arm or arms fully extended; a maximum of one twist lift, a maximum of one choreographic pair lift; a maximum of one solo jump; a maximum of one jump sequence or combination; a maximum of two different throw jumps; a maximum of one death spiral of a different type than what the skaters performed during their short program; and a maximum of one choreographic pair spin.
+After the 2026–2027 season, senior pair teams had to include the following elements in their free skate: a maximum of two lifts from different groups, with the lifting arm or arms fully extended; a maximum of one twist lift, a maximum of one choreographic pair lift; a maximum of one solo jump; a maximum of one jump sequence or combination; a maximum of two different throw jumps; a maximum of one death spiral of a different type than what the skaters performed during their short program; and a maximum of one choreographic pair spin.
 The free skating program for junior pair skaters after 2026 contained the same elements, but instead of performing a choreographic sequence, they had to perform a maximum of one choreographic pair spin.

-Anastasia Mishina and Aleksandr Galliamov hold the highest pair free skating program score of 157.46 points, which they earned at the 2022 European Championships.
+Riku Miura and Ryuichi Kihara from Japan hold the highest pair free skating program score of 158.13 points, which they earned at the 2026 Winter Olympics.